Salisbury City F.C. (1905)

 Salisbury City F.C. was an English football club based in Salisbury, unrelated to the later Salisbury City F.C. and the current Salisbury F.C.

+History

-The club joined the Western Football League in 1905–06, having previously played in the Hampshire League.
-The following season they moved up to the Southern League, where they stayed until 1911.
+The club was formed in 1895.
+It joined the Western Football League in 1905–06, having previously played in the Hampshire League.
+The following season it turned professional, moving into the Southern League, where it stayed until 1911.
+At that time, the club reverted to amateur status, having been suspended by the FA following a wages dispute.

 The club resurfaced in the Western League in 1927, left again in 1929, and rejoined in 1930.
 They remained in Division Two of the Western League throughout the 1930s, finishing as runners-up three times, and left the league for the final time in 1939.
 The club folded during the Second World War, and a new club named Salisbury was formed in 1947.

 City were also regular entrants in the FA Cup, reaching the Fourth Qualifying Round twice in 1928–29 and 1931–32.

+With the advent of World War 2, the club was forced to cease operations, and it was unable to pay its rent.
+Worse was to come in August 1940, when three boys, playing with matches in the empty stand, lit a small bonfire, and left, mistakenly thinking they had extinguished the fire; instead - helped by long grass, which had grown around the stand while the ground was empty - the stand was completely gutted.
+The upshot was that the club did not re-start after the war, and entered voluntary liquidation in 1947.

 League history

 Salisbury City's seasons of Western and Southern League football are listed below.